DannyFirmin/java-exercises-comp1110/src/comp1110/lab3/README.md

 ##  Preparing for lab test 2

-Use any spare time you have to work on preparing for [lab test 2](https://cs.anu.edu.au/courses/comp1110/assessments/labtest2/) and working on your group assignment.
+Use any spare time you have to work on your homework exercises, preparing for [lab test 2](https://cs.anu.edu.au/courses/comp1110/assessments/labtest2/) and working on your group assignment.